Have you ever asked the question, "When is the best time and best day to send emails?"

 - More people seem to click emails between 7 p.m.–4 a.m. than any other block of hours.
 These are the Golden Hours (explained below).

-There are [many factors to consider when sending emails](https://keap.com/resources/email-marketing), but I’m going to keep things simple: below I’ve listed five crucial things to keep in mind when sending email.
+There are many factors to consider when sending emails, but I'm going to keep things simple: below I've listed five crucial things to keep in mind when sending emails.

 Leverage the power of immediacy

-Here’s an example to help inspire you with creating amazing immediate follow-up emails.
+Here's an example to help inspire you when creating immediate follow-up emails.
 Jenna Soard makes an amazing first impression with her initial follow-up email.

-This email is beautiful and stands out from the mundane stuff everyone else on the internet sends.
+This email stands out from the mundane stuff everyone else on the internet sends.

-Hour by hour breakdown on the best time to send email
+Hour-by-hour breakdown on the best time to send emails

-The best time for you to send an email (or email blast or newsletter) depends a lot on your market.
+The best time to send newsletters or email campaigns depends a lot on your market.

 Every business is different, which is why you need to gather data, test, repeat.

-For all of my fellow data nerds, below is a nice little chart that shows an hour-by-hour breakdown of our email open rates, click through rates (CTR) and click to open (CTO) rates.
+Below is a detailed chart that shows an hour-by-hour breakdown of email open rates, click through rates (CTR) and click to open (CTO) rates.